DIY Holiday Wreaths

 Here are the 3 simple steps for creating your own bows out of lengths of ribbon:

-Cut off a 4-5 feet length of wired-edge ribbon.
+Cut off a 4-5 foot length of wired-edge ribbon.
 Leave a tail at one end and start making big loops back and forth in a figure eight pattern.

 Try to end up with an odd number of loops and finish with a ribbon tail on the other end of the bow.